NCAS-CMS/cms-website/pages/cylc8-upgrade.md

 ~~~
 {% endraw %}

-**Information** The `rose date` command will work on puma2, but it won't work in a task script run on Archer2.

 ### f.
 Update cylc variables

 Cylc variables starting with `CYLC_SUITE_` are [now depreacted](https://cylc.github.io/cylc-doc/stable/html/user-guide/writing-workflows/configuration.html#id16) and should be replaced with `CYLC_WORKFLOW_` versions.
 As of Cylc version 8.4.0 the old variables still work but they may not be equivalent.